faridhosseini74/Generalization-of-Learning-from-Tabular-Data-in-the-Medical-Domain/README.md

 ---

-**Note**: This is a research project.
-Please consult with healthcare professionals before using any glucose prediction models in clinical settings.
+## ⚕️ Medical Research Disclaimer

+**This is a research project for studying generalization in medical machine learning.** The models and code are provided for research and educational purposes only.
+Any glucose prediction models should:
+- Be validated extensively before clinical use
+- Undergo proper regulatory approval processes
+- Be reviewed by qualified healthcare professionals
+- Never replace professional medical advice or devices

+The primary goal is advancing our understanding of how deep learning models generalize on medical tabular data, not immediate clinical deployment.

+---

-**⭐ If you find this project helpful, please consider giving it a star!**
+**⭐ If you find this research helpful, please consider giving it a star!**

-**Made with ❤️ for the diabetes research community**
+**Made with ❤️ for the medical AI and diabetes research communities**